snakey1980/githubpages/content/posts/secret-santa.md

 (1, 3), (2, 1), (3, 4), (4, 2)   | 9532
 (1, 2), (2, 3), (3, 4), (4, 1)   | 6509

 The algorithm is biased.
 We are giving special treatment to the last pick and this is skewing the distribution.
 There is also an anonymity problem.
-You gain information when you witness someone rejecting their own name and put it back.
-In an extreme case, if the second-to-last person rejects their name, then you can be sure that the last persion will end up drawing the second-to-last.
+You gain information when you witness someone drawing their own name and putting it back.
+In an extreme case, if the second-to-last person draws their name and puts it back, then you can be sure that the last persion will end up drawing the second-to-last.
 So, what if we reject the draw as soon as we find an element in the wrong place and reshuffle the whole hat:

     fun draw3(n: Int) : List<Pair<Int, Int>> {
         if (n < 4) throw IllegalArgumentException()